adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 > The second argument is passed to Object.defineProperties which will probably fail either silently or with extreme prejudice.

 Does any of this sound like something you want to add to your technology stack?
-And this is just *one* example.
-There are many, many others.

-Polyfills just don't give you enough protection from underlying browser differences.
-Additionally, you really don't want your application logic having knowledge of browser implementations.
+And this is just *one* example of which there are *many*.
+Simply put, polyfills not only don't help you, they specifically make your life harder.
+Also, you really don't want your application logic having knowledge of browser implementations.
 This is why myself, and many others laud the use of wrappers.

+Also, application logic shouldn't be aware of the browser.
+Using polyfills means the application interfaces to such issues.
+Something, you now have to be concerned about every time a new browser comes out.
+Abstracting into a library means your application code never has to change.

 ## Use a facade instead!